 Australian Teaching and Learning Fellowship

-Making Connections is program of activities as a National Teaching and Learning Fellow, a program funded by the Office for Teaching and Learning and the Australian Commonwealth Government.
+Making Connections is program of activities as a National Teaching and Learning Fellow, a program funded by the Australian Teaching and Learning Fellows (formally the Officers of Teaching and Learning) and the Australian Commonwealth Government.
 The Fellowships program advances learning and teaching in higher education by supporting a group of leading educators to undertake strategic, high-profile activities in areas of importance to the sector.
 Through their fellowship activities, Fellows have a positive and lasting influence and impact on higher education practice in Australia.
 More information about the program can be found on the Australian Learning and Teaching Fellows website.

 The following deliverables will result from the program of activities: